 If your crape myrtle growth is showing a whitish-gray color, you need to treat with a fungicide to control powdery mildew, as this can affect flowering later in the season if left untreated.

 Keep planting zinnias every three to four weeks to keep a steady supply of cut flowers all summer long.
-If you are looking to help children plant some flowers consider marigolds or zinnias as these are two easy seeds to plant as they do not care how they are planted and will delight the children as they come up quickly.
+If you are looking to help children plant some flowers consider marigolds or zinnias, as these are two easy seeds to plant.
+Plus, they do not care how they are planted and will delight the children as they come up quickly.